Three Quick Tips for Maximizing Residential Mailboxes

 The first step to maximizing your residential mailbox is to affix your home’s address on it with Mailbox Address Plaques or Mailbox Address Numbers.
 By affixing an address to residential mailboxes, you help ensure that your postal carrier places the right mail in the right mailbox.
 Additionally, by placing your address upon your residential mailbox, you provide a helpful and easy-to-spot guide to your home for guests and service personnel who are unfamiliar with where to find your home.
 For instance, this is a great added benefit should you ever put you home on the real estate market.

-It’s best to place mailbox address numbers along both sides of residential mailboxes so that they may be seen from either direction.
-However, if only one side is chosen for the placement of address numbers, it is recommended that you choose the side facing the traffic nearest your residential mailbox.
 As with any mailbox alteration, it’s always best to contact your local postmaster to see if there’s a community standard for where to locate the mailbox address and what height or sizes the mailbox address numbers should be.

 Special Lite Locking InsertStep Two: Locking Mailboxes